nnamon/PracticalRet2Libc/docs/lessonplans/1_practicalrop/lessonplan.md

 regions of memory as non-executable.
 This prevents the processor from executing in these marked regions of memory.

-If we look at the memory map of
+If we look at the memory map of a program compiled with NX protection, the stack and heap are typically marked non-executable.

 In the following diagrams, we will be introducing a new indicator colour for the memory regions to denote 'writable and non-executable' mapped regions.
 Firstly,